The Case for PURAIN Jump Filters for Rainwater Collection

 Time is money in the rainwater system installation business.
 Installed cost is a big deal to both the installer and the property owner who is looking for a good ROI on their rainwater system.

 Ecovie has a lot of literal “in the trenches” experience designing and installing rainwater systems since 2009.
 This has allowed us to see a lot of different situations in the field with various rainwater collection pre-filters.
-In many situations, other pre-filters have worked well, but in others there have been some issues that had to be addressed.
+In some situations, other pre-filters have worked well, but in others there have been some issues that had to be addressed.
 In all cases, pre-filters have delivered good water quality to the tank, so that has never been an issue.
 But, sometimes issue arise in water capture efficiency, screen fouling, and ease of installation.
 Based on what we have seen over the years, we are really excited about the performance of PURAIN Jump Filters.

 How does the Jump Filter Work??